 (c) in the case of a broadcast or televised account, it is spoken in whole or in part by the person and the person’s voice is sufficient to identify that person to a member of the public, or to a member of the section of the public to which the account is disseminated, as the case requires.

-[(4)-(6) repealed]
+[(4)-(6) deleted]

 (7) Proceedings for an offence against subclause (1) or (2) shall not be commenced except with the written consent of the Attorney General.